burlachenkok/exploring-python3/python3-note.md

 ## Comprehensions Syntax

-Comprehensions Syntax provides a short syntax to create several iterrable expressions with short syntax.
+Comprehensions Syntax provides a short syntax to create several iterable expressions with short syntax.
 List comprehensions in Python:
 ```python
 [expr(item) for item in iterable if condition (item)]
 ```